 We were surprised to find out that dogs bodies process bacteria differently to humans.
-A dog’s digestive tract is much shorter than a humans and is designed specifically to process meat and bone together.
-We look back now and don’t know why we were surprised; of course they are different to humans they are a different species!
+A dog’s digestive tract is much shorter than a human and is designed specifically to process meat and bone together.
+We look back now and don’t know why we were surprised; of course, they are different to humans they are a different species!

-If you opt to order from a raw food company instead of making it yourself, don’t be afraid to ask them questions - where they resource their produce and the grade of produce they use, it maybe human grade but what does their version of human grade mean?
+If you opt to order from a raw food company instead of making it yourself, don’t be afraid to ask them questions - where they resource their produce and the grade of products they use, it may be human grade but what does their version of human grade mean?